miguelbgouveia/guides/in-review/other/beginner-linux-navigation-manual/article.md

     $ pwd
     /home/brillydev/workspace/foo

 You can see that the directory changes according to what you type after `cd`.
-Typing `cd` alone without any *argument* (without anything that follows it) will bring you to the home directory of the user.
+Typing `cd` alone without any *argument* (without anything that follows it) will bring you to the home directory of the user. **Thus, your home directory is your default directory.**

 `cd` followed by a dash (`-`)will bring you to the recent directory you were in.

-    $ cd
+    $ cd # change directory to home
     $ pwd
     /home/brillydev

-    $ cd workspace/foo
+    $ cd workspace/foo # change directory to workspace/foo
     $ pwd
     /home/brillydev/workspace/foo

-    $ cd -
+    $ cd - # also changes directory to home
     $ pwd
     /home/brillydev